pyconpt/2022/pycon_portugal_2022/content/sponsors/sponsorships/1visibility_options.md

 *Excl.
 VAT.

-Please contact [sponsors@djangocon.eu](mailto:sponsors@djangocon.eu) with questions and comments and we'll get back to you within 24 hours!
+Please contact [sponsors@pycon.pt](mailto:sponsors@pycon.pt) with questions and comments and we'll get back to you within 24 hours!
 We are also available to schedule a call to clarify all the sponsorship packages and even adapt them to your company specific requirements.

 **We say a humble thanks to any contribution and support given!**